Scene Coverage: The Art of Visual Storytelling in Filmmaking

 How do we know Vincent also wasn’t standing?
 He acknowledges Lance’s presence by turning his head upwards.

-So there you have it, an incredibly simple and effective way of covering a short scene without confusing your audience and only using close ups.
+So there you have it, an incredibly simple and effective way of covering a short scene by only using close ups without confusing your audience.
+When viewed side by side, the shots clearly illustrate the characters' placements and roles, with the most critical figures centered and occupying more space in the frame.

 Legal Disclaimer - This blog post contains copyrighted images.
 According to the "fair use" provisions outlined in Title 17, Chapter 1, Article 7 of the US Copyright Law reproduction for purposes of criticism, comment or educational purposes is not a copyright infringement.